 The forms provided on this page are sample forms to assist you in complying with the Federal Motor Carrier Safety Administration (FMCSA) and Public Utilities Commission of Ohio rules and regulations.

-- Application for Employment: An application form must be completed by every applicant seeking to drive a commercial motor vehicle for a motor carrier, on a form furnished by the motor carrier.
+- Application for Employment: An application form must be completed by every applicant seeking to drive a Commercial Motor Vehicle (CMV) for a motor carrier, on a form furnished by the motor carrier.
 Each application must be completed and signed by the applicant, and must contain the information as outlined in Section 391.21 of the FMCSA Regulations.
 This form must be retained in the drivers qualification file for three years after the person’s employment by the motor carrier ceases.

 - Skill Performance Evaluation Certificate Application: Drivers with physical impairments which affect their ability to safely operate CMVs according to their medical examiners, or with missing limbs (e.g., a hand or finger, an arm, foot or leg), are required to obtain SPE certificates.

 - Annual Review of Driving Record form: A motor carrier shall review the driving record of each driver it employs, at least every 12 months, to determine whether that driver meets minimum requirements for safe driving or is disqualified to drive.
 The review shall be signed and dated and placed in the driver’s qualification file.
 A company card may then be issued to the driver stating the drivers file has been reviewed and accepted and meets the requirements in Section 391.15.
 These records may be removed from the driver’s qualification file three years after date of execution.